 signal_ID is the unique signal identifier used for the wav file name (e.g.,

-intelligibility_score is the predicted intelligibility given in terms of the percentage words recognised correctly for the signal (i.e., from 0 to 100).
+intelligibility_score is the predicted intelligibility given in terms of the percentage words recognised correctly for the signal (i.e., for 0 to 100).

-The three CSV files should be sent as email attachments to the email address: firstname.lastname@example.org
+The files should be sent as email attachments to the email address: email@example.com

-Please use "CPC2 Submission <TEAM_ID>" as the subject line.
+Please use "CPC1 Submission <TEAM_ID>" as the subject line.

-All registered teams will be emailed with a reminder of their unique team ID shortly before the submission deadline.
+All registered teams will be emailed with their unique team ID shortly before the submission deadline.
 If you plan to submit please register before the submission deadline.

 The technical report

-The two page technical report must be submitted in the format required for the Clarity-2023 Workshop.
-The author kit and link for submission can be found on the workshop website.
+The two page technical report must be submitted as a paper to the Clarity-CPC1-2022 Workshop.
+Deadline 25th April 2022.
+An author kit and submission instructions will be made available.

-The report needs to be sufficiently complete for us to judge whether your system(s)/model(s) is compliant with the challenge rules.
+A draft of the report needs to be submitted along with your predictions by 21st March.
+The draft needs to be sufficiently complete for us to judge whether your system(s)/model(s) is compliant with the challenge rules.
 You can find a list of key challenge dates here.